KylerAKAnderson/muver/docs/manual.md

 The default depth correction is intended for use by the lab developing MuVer. *To turn off depth correction, add the option --dcmodule=''.* For depth profiles that are already sufficiently flat (ignoring potential CNVs) the depth correction will have minimal effect, but may cause artifacts.

 The depth submodule refers to an options.cfg file *in the working directory* for tweaking parameters of its procedures. *If the default depth correction is used, this file is* ***NOT*** *optional.* This is because the default depth correction assumes a yeast genome and requires information about chromosome number in order to operate.
-More information is provided in example_options.cfg.
+More information is provided in options.cfg.

 Prior to running, the reference assembly must be indexed and repeats called.
 To do this, run the muver functions [index_reference](#index_reference) and [create_repeat_file](#create_repeat_file).